 This step is important because I am sharing how to apply a reverse transfer.
 Incidentally, I like using reverse transfers over decoupage at times.
 Why?
 Because it is gives these eggs a cleaner look.
 Also reverse transferring also gives the project the look of being professionally imprinted.

-After printing your image on computer paper, cut around the graphic as close as possible.
-In the meantime, using your sponge brush apply a coat of outdoor Mod Podge to the ink side of the graphic.
-Next place your graphic onto your egg.
+Now, using your sponge brush apply a coat of outdoor Mod Podge to the ink side of the graphic.
+Next place your graphic onto your egg project and press lightly.

-Incidentally, if you need a tip on how to prevent your images or any other kinds of paper from wrinkling, check this post for a fool-proof tip.
+Incidentally, if you need a tip on how to prevent your images from wrinkling, check this post for a fool-proof tip.
 The picture also gives an idea of the trick.

 Next, let your image dry for 24 hours.
 As much as you may be tempted to skip the waiting, this step is especially important therefore, do not cheat.
 It’s particularly important because this is allowing the ink from your image to stick to the project.